-A property management company isn’t only limited to well managing your property, and it is also often involved in the promotion and marketing of your unit.
+A property management company isn’t only limited to, well, managing your property.
+It is also often involved in promotion and marketing of your unit.
 This is especially helpful if you are based far away from your property and have limited time to manage them personally.

-For example, suppose you have it on Airbnb or similar short- to medium-term rental.
-In that case, they could guide stunning photos, property copy, and advice on online marketing, so your property gets more exposure, its images attract more prospects, helping your property get more bookings in the process.
+For example, if you have it on Airbnb or similar short- to medium-term rental, they could provide guidance on stunning photos, property copy and advise on online marketing so your property gets more exposure, its photos attract more prospects, helping your property get more bookings in the process.

 3. They help deal with difficult tenants.

-There are times when your property occupant are what they call “difficult tenants.”
-They are the ones who are often delayed in paying the bill, demanding getting utmost care and service, and complain about utilities, security, fixtures, furniture, and basically anything inside the property.
+There are times when your property occupant are what they call “difficult tenants”.
+They are the ones who are often delayed in paying the bill, demanding in getting utmost care and service, and complain about utilities, security, fixtures, furniture and basically anything inside the property.

-For an owner to deal with this type of client using their property, this can be a stressful experience.
-But a property manager toughened by similar incidents in the past does a more civil and diplomatic approach, keeping them happy and avoid disastrous outcomes and loss of clients.
+For an owner to deal with this type of client using his or her property, this can be a stressful experience.
+But a property manager toughened by similar experiences in the past does a more civil and diplomatic approach, keeping them happy and avoid disastrous outcomes and loss of client.

 4. They provide comprehensive property services.

-Such services fit well with larger housing estates and subdivision units where homeowner associations can tap into—having such features make the rental units more attractive to clients looking for such facilities without leaving the comforts of the teams they’re leasing.
+Such services fit well with larger housing estates and subdivision units where homeowner associations can tap into.
+Having such features make the rental units more attractive to clients looking for such facilities without leaving the comforts of the units they’re leasing.

 5. They keep track of your revenue streams and finances.

-Also, entrusting a property with family members and friends can cause potential conflicts and breakdowns in relationships if initial agreements are not fulfilled.
-Having a professional property manager also ensures the proper accounting of expenditures and income and provides you with regular reports for accurate tracking.
+Also, entrusting a property with family members and friends can also be a cause of potential conflicts and breakdown in relationships if initial agreements are not fulfilled.
+Having a professional property manager also ensures the proper accounting of expenditures and income, and provides you with regular reports for proper tracking.

-Professionalism and dedication to their craft make property managers valuable partners in your rental business in the Philippines.
-Investing in this type of service may add to your expenses, but in return, it saves you money, time, and hassles as you focus on things you are good at.
+Professionalism and dedication to their craft is what makes property managers valuable partners in your rental business in the Philippines.
+Investing in this type of service may add to your expenses, but in return saves you money, time and hassles as you focus on things you are good at.